OdyOSG/SurgeryWaitTime/documentation/HowToRun.md

 2)  Click on the green `Code` button revealing a dropdown menu
 3)  Click on `Download Zip`
 4)  Unzip the file on your computer
-5)  Open the unzipped folder and open file `studyPackage.Rproj` with RStudio
+5)  Open the unzipped folder and open file `SurgeryWaitTime.Rproj` with RStudio

 ### Setup R Environment